-- PersonalSign1 Certificates Username and password required with re-verification every 9 years. - PersonalSign2 Certificates Username and password required with re-verification every 9 years or client authentication with a current unexpired and unrevoked Certificate. - Noble Energy Certificates Username and password required with re-verification every 9 years or client authentication with a current unexpired and unrevoked Certificate. - PersonalSign3 Certificates Username and password required with re-verification every 6 years. - Code Signing Certificates Username and password required with re-verification every 825 days.

-- EV Code Signing Certificates Username and password required with re-verification as indicated by the EV Guidelines and/or EV Code Signing Guidelines. - DV SSL Certificates Username and password required with re-verification every 825 days. - OV SSL & ICPEdu Certificates Username and password required with re-verification every 825 days. - EV SSL Certificates Username and password required with re-verification as indicated by the EV Guidelines. - Timestamping Certificates Not supported. - CA for AATL Certificates Username and password required with re-verification every 6 years. - PDF Signing for Adobe CDS Not supported - Trusted Root Not supported - AlphaSSL Not supported - NAESB Certificates Subscribers of Authorized Certification Authorities shall identify themselves for the purpose of reissuing as required in the table below:
+- PersonalSign1 Certificates Username and password required with re-verification every 9 years. - PersonalSign2 Certificates Username and password required with re-verification every 9 years or client authentication with a current unexpired and unrevoked Certificate. - Noble Energy Certificates Username and password required with re-verification every 9 years or client authentication with a current unexpired and unrevoked Certificate. - PersonalSign3 Certificates Username and password required with re-verification every 6 years. - Code Signing Certificates Username and password required with re-verification every 825 days. - EV Code Signing Certificates Username and password required with re-verification as indicated by the EV Guidelines and/or EV Code Signing Guidelines. - DV SSL Certificates Username and password required with re-verification every 825 days. - OV SSL & ICPEdu Certificates Username and password required with re-verification every 825 days. - EV SSL Certificates Username and password required with re-verification as indicated by the EV Guidelines. - Timestamping Certificates Not supported. - CA for AATL Certificates Username and password required with re-verification every 6 years. - PDF Signing for Adobe CDS Not supported - Trusted Root Not supported - AlphaSSL Not supported - NAESB Certificates Subscribers of Authorized Certification Authorities shall identify themselves for the purpose of reissuing as required in the table below: Note GlobalSign does not issue NAESB High Assurance certificates.

 Assurance Level Identity Requirements Rudimentary Identity may be established through use of current Private Key.

 Basic Identity may be established through use of current Private Key, except that identity shall be re-established through initial registration process at least once every five years from the time of initial registration.
 Medium Identity may be established through use of current Private Key, except that identity shall be established through initial registration process at least once every three years from the time of initial registration.
-High Identity may be established through use of current Private Key, except that identity shall be established through initial registration process at least annually.